barzekar/BFS_AMCC_XAI/README.md

 ## Citation

-If our repository aids your research or project, kindly reference our work using the following citation:
+Should you find this repository beneficial to your research or endeavors, please consider citing us with the provided reference:

 ```bash
 @article{barzekar2023achievable,